cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

 **Alternative Hypothesis:** Our model is not fair.
 Predictions for outage duration for states on the east coast have different rmse than states not on the east coast.

-After conducting our predictions by shuffling the state labels, we found that a p-value of 1.
-Every single permutation test that we ran had a greater difference between the rmse of the two predictions than our initial state labels had.
+To complete our permutation test, we ran 1000 simulations by shuffling the labels and predicting outage duration for the new groups.
+After running all of the simulations we found a p-value of 0.93.
 It seems that our model was fair when predicting for states on different coasts.

+<iframe
+  src="assests/fairness_analysis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+  style="margin: 0; padding: 0;"
+></iframe>